Hello, you wonderful people; in this post of many, I would like to introduce you to what we will be building.

 We will handle auth using Strapi and protect our routes via the Next middleware file to check if an authorized user exists and redirect accordingly.

-We will have a simple dashboard with a primary view showing available credits, notes, and summaries.
-As well as generate a summary form in the top navigation.
+We will have a simple dashboard with a primary view showing available credits and summaries.
+As well as, our account page, where we can update our users's first and last names and bio.
+As well as change our photo.

 Generate Summary

-Here, you will enter your YouTube video url, and it will make a call to Open AI to generate our summary based on the YouTube video transcript.
+Here, you will enter your YouTube video url, and it will make a call to Open AI via AI SDK to generate our summary based on the YouTube video transcript.

 I hope you are excited to embark on this journey with me.